aymerick/kowa/README.md

 The server is now waiting for API requests on port `35830` and serves generated sites on port `48910`.

-### Locales
+### Embedded data

 Install `go-bindata` package:

     $ go get -u github.com/jteeuwen/go-bindata/...

-When you modify translations, you have to regenerate `bindata.go` file with:
+When you modify translations, you have to regenerate `core/bindata.go` file with:

-    $ go-bindata -o core/bindata.go locales/
+    $ go-bindata -o core/bindata.go -pkg="core" locales/

 ## Development workflow